Skip to main content

 Is it Illegal to Use a Non-Licensed Service?

-In the UK, the focus of law enforcement is primarily on the providers and sellers of illegal IPTV services, not the individual viewers.
-However, using an unlicensed service carries risks including service shutdowns, security threats, and ISP blocks during major events.
+However, the focus of law enforcement (like FACT and the Police Intellectual Property Crime Unit) is primarily on the providers and sellers of illegal IPTV services, not the individual viewers.
+That said, using an unlicensed service carries several risks:

 How to Stay Safe and Legal

-• Check for Official Apps — Legal services usually have official apps in major app stores.
+• Check for Official Apps: Legal services usually have official apps in the Google Play Store, Apple App Store, or Amazon Appstore.

-• Be Wary of "Too Good to Be True" Prices — Every premium channel for £5 a month is a red flag.
+• Be Wary of "Too Good to Be True" Prices: If a service offers every premium channel in the world for £5 a month, it's likely unlicensed.

-• Look for Reseller Agreements — Legitimate resellers will often state their relationship with content providers.
+• Look for Reseller Agreements: Legitimate streaming resellers will often state their relationship with content providers.

 The Smart Live TV Approach

 At Smart Live TV, we operate as a legitimate streaming reseller.
 We provide access to high-quality international feeds that are licensed for global distribution.
-Our goal is to provide a reliable, high-quality, and accessible streaming experience for sports fans worldwide.
+Our goal is to provide a reliable, high-quality, and accessible streaming experience for sports fans worldwide while adhering to international broadcasting standards.